ejfisc/web-proxy/README.txt

 2) Double clicking the python program.
 If you have Python fully installed, your computer should recognize Python files.
 Thus it will allow you to run them directly by double clicking them.

+Once the proxy server is listening for requests, open your browser and navigate to localhost:5005/<destination address> where destination address is any website to see the HTTP request and response data in your terminal.